KM STEAM Summer Land Camp grads earn academic credits

 KM Indigenous STEAM Accredited Summer Land Camp

-The camp is open to Indigenous students between ages 14-17 who enjoy fun, hands-on learning projects and activities built around STEAM (Science, Technology, Engineering, Arts and Mathematics) fields.
+The camp is open to Indigenous students between ages 14-17 who enjoy fun, hands-on learning projects and activities built around STEAM (Science Technology, Engineering, Arts and Mathematics) fields.
 If you’d like to learn more about your Indigenous heritage and culture and discover how traditional teachings are connected to today’s environmental, scientific, technological and creative challenges, this is the camp for you.

 We would love to hear from you!

-For more information on Kikandaaswiwin Mookiisin Indigenous STEAM business partnerships, please call or email:
+For more information on the Kikandaaswiwin Mookiisin (KM) Indigenous STEAM Program, please call or email: